learn-co-students/playlister-sinatra-v-000/README.md

 Think about the custom writer or writers you may need to write to make these features work.
 Make the feature specs in `spec/features/song_form_specs.rb` pass.

-### Bonus

-Once you've finished, think about how you might make the app look nicer.
-Also, what bonus features can you implement?
-It'd be nice if I could, say, sort the list of songs by their name or their artist's name.
-Maybe I could search for an artist?
-The sky's the limit, really!
-Make sure you've gotten the basics of the application working first, though, before you approach any of these additional features.

-### Extra Special Bonus

-Write some controller and model specs!

 ### Resources
 * [Wikipedia](http://en.wikipedia.org/) - [Clean ULR - Slugs](http://en.wikipedia.org/wiki/Slug_(web_publishing)#Slug)